-• Search for available devices on your Bluetooth® enabled audio device.
-When prompted on the device, enter the name and PIN shown on the Uconnect® screen, precedence over other paired devices within range.
+- 5. Search for available devices on your Bluetooth® enabled audio device.
+When prompted on the device, enter the PIN shown on the Uconnect® screen. - 6.
+Uconnect® Phone will display an in process screen while the system is connecting.

-- Uconnect® Phone will display an in process screen while the system is connecting, - When the pairing process has successfully completed, the system will prompt you to choose whether or not this is your favorite device.
-Selecting Yes will make this device the highest priority.
-This device will take
+7. When the pairing process has successfully completed,

+the system will prompt you to choose whether or not this is your favorite device.
+Selecting "Yes" will make this device the highest priority.
+This device will take precedence over other paired devices within range.